 - Decision Analysis.
 Assesses ability to deal with various forms of information to infer relationships, make informed judgements, and decide on an appropriate response: 32 minutes, 1 scenario full of information and 28 questions (basic calculator provided)

 - Situational Judgement.
 Measures your responses in situations, and your grasp of medical ethics: 27 minutes and 67 questions on 20 scenarios.

 The test is taken at your local test centre, with each subtest in a multiple choice format.
-Past papers are not available but there are specimen questions on the UKCAT website.
-The UKCAT must be taken by applicants at the following universities:
+Past papers are not available but there are specimen questions on the UCAT website.
+The UCAT must be taken by applicants at the following universities:

-Learn more about the best Medicine universities in the UK below:
+Learn more about each Medical School in the UK below:

-If you are interested in studying Medicine in the UK, arrange your free consultation today.
-Don't forget the Medicine Service provides interview practice with a doctor who sits on the admission panel of a UK medical school.
+If you are interested in studying Medicine in the UK, arrange your free consultation with SI-UK today.

 My counsellor contacted me every day throughout the application process and helped me receive an unconditional offer.
 I am so grateful to SI-UK and will never forget them.
 I will study very hard as I feel this is the best reward I can give the whole team.

 Sade Onyeje Social Work at Birmingham City University